 P = Priorities.

-Ensure their priorities are front of mind and reiterate your value proposition with regard to these priorities.
+Ensure their priorities are front of mind and reiterate your value proposition regarding these priorities.
 Highlight how your solution meets their need better than no decision.

 These four basics are paired with Konrath's three decision-making criteria the prospect will ask themselves.
 Reps can then use these questions to assess their own pitch.

-Created in the 1940s by Robert Miller and Stephen Heiman, this three-phase methodology was created specifically for larger and more complex decision-making groups and higher-value deals.
-The two key focuses are on relationship building with each individual within the decision-making group and on achieving the close.
+Robert Miller and Stephen Heiman created this three-phase methodology in the 1940s.
+It was specifically designed for larger and more complex decision-making groups and higher-value deals.
+The two key focuses are on building relationships with each individual within the decision-making group and on achieving the close.

 With your categorized list of individuals, work out which are most likely to be for or against your solution, with their various priorities and restraints in mind.
 You can then work out where and how you need to allocate time and effort while maintaining good relationships.